-Current density J is a vector quantity which is defined as the current flowing per unit area measured in a direction normal to the direction of flow of charge.
+Current density J is a vector quantity that is defined as the current flowing per unit area measured in a direction normal to the direction of flow of charge.

 |J| = |I|/ A